Launceston Guildhall and Town Hall: History

 The county assizes had been held the town since 1201.
 Latterly, the venue for this was the old guildhall which was a medieval timber building that accommodated both the nisi prius court and the crown court.
 It stood at the corner of Broad Street and High Street in the town centre and was completed in 1647.
 However, after the assizes moved to the new Shire Hall in Bodmin in 1838, the old guildhall was no longer required and it was demolished in 1840.

 After holding meetings for around 30 years in a hall which they shared with St Mary Magdalene's Church, civic leaders decided to procure a dedicated guildhall: the site they selected was open land to the south of Launceston Castle.
 The foundation stone for the new guildhall was laid on 30 September 1881.
 It was designed in the Gothic style and completed in late 1883.
 The design for the guildhall involved a symmetrical main frontage with three bays facing onto Western Road; each bay contained a three-light stained glass arched window with a gable above.
 Internally, it had an arch-braced ceiling and became lined with paintings and photographs of former mayors.

 The foundation stone for the new town hall was laid by the Lord Chancellor, Lord Halsbury, on 30 September 1886.
 It was designed by Otho B. Peter and G. Hine in the Gothic style and completed in 1887.
-The design involved a three-stage clock tower with a doorway on the ground floor, the town's coat of arms above the doorway and a clock and then a belfry above that; the tower connected on the left to the guildhall and on the right the new town hall, which itself featured a large seven-light window with a tall gable facing Western Road.
+The design included a three-stage tower above the main entrance: the tower connected on the left to the guildhall and on the right the new town hall, which itself featured a large seven-light window with a tall gable facing Western Road.
+The town's coat of arms was subsequently displayed above the doorway in the tower.